Class & Classroom Scheduling Policy

 - Guiding principles and best practices for scheduling classes and classrooms

-- An overview of the scheduling process on the Ann Arbor campus
+- An overview of the scheduling process on the Ann Arbor campus and the Office of the Registrar's role in campus-wide scheduling

 - Broader sharing of classrooms campus-wide (Monday through Friday, 8 a.m. to 5 p.m.) (also referred to as "shared scheduling")